tibi590/prog_eretsegi/README.md

 for this branch

 ### Other
-Checkout the other branches for a different solution The branches are maintained by different people
+Checkout the other branches for a different solution.\n The branches are maintained by different people